Topological property (T) for groupoids: Examples

 The most basic class of groupoids with property (T) are the trivial groupoids, i.e.\ those for which $G=G^{(0)}$.
 Indeed, in this case for any representation $(H,\pi)$ of $C_c(G)$, $H^\pi=H$, so the definition is vacuous.

 The second most basic class probably consists of compact groupoids as in the next result.

 \begin{proposition} Any compact groupoid has property (T). \end{proposition}

 \begin{proof} We claim that $G$ itself is a Kazhdan set, with associated Kazhdan constant one.
-Indeed, let $\chi:G\to\C$ be the constant function with value one everywhere, and let $p=\chi / \Psi(\chi)$.
-Then one checks directly that $p^2=p=p^*$, that $\Psi(p)$ is the constant function with value one on $G^{(0)}$, and that the image of $p$ in any representation of $C_c(G)$ is exactly the orthogonal projection onto the constant vectors.
+Indeed, let $\chi:G\to\C$ be the constant function with value one everywhere, and let $p=\chi / (\Psi(\chi)\circ r)$.
+Then one checks directly that $p$ is a well-defined element of $C_c(G)$, that for all $f\in C_c(G)$ we have $fp=\Psi(f)p$ (here the products are convolution in $C_c(G)$), that $p=p^*$, and that $\Psi(p)=1$.
+From these computations it follows also that $p^2=p$, and that the image of $p$ in any representation of $C_c(G)$ is exactly the orthogonal projection onto the constant vectors.
 Hence for any representation $(\h,\pi)$, and any $\xi\in \h_\pi$ we have that

 which gives the desired conclusion. \end{proof}